marick/lens2/mostly_words/tutorial02.md

     [1, 2]

 The question is: how to easily make `a_bigger_lens`?
-Because I know that `Lens2.Lenses.Enum.all` will give me all elements of a list, a simple composition should do it:
+Because I know that `Lens2.Lenses.Enum.all/0` will give me all elements of a list, a simple composition should do it:

     iex> a_bigger_lens = Lens.all |> two_level_lens.()

+But oops:

     ** (BadArityError) #Function<19.51288540/3 in Lens2.Lenses.Combine.seq/2>
     with arity 3 called with 1 argument (#Function<1.73076862/3 in Lens2.Lenses.Enum.all/0>)

 Here I'm passing a lens (constructed by the lens maker `Lens.all`) to another *lens*, not to a lens maker.

-You have been warned.
+That is, I'm passing the new lens to the *result* of `Lens.key(:a) |> Lens.key(:aa)`, not – as I sometimes sloppily assume – to `Lens.key/1`.

-The way to compose with an existing lens is to use `Lens2.Lenses.Combine.seq/2`:
+The way to compose a new lens with an existing lens is to use `Lens2.Lenses.Combine.seq/2`:

     iex> a_bigger_lens = Lens.all |> Lens.seq(two_level_lens)
     # or, without the pipeline:
     iex> a_bigger_lens = Lens.seq(Lens.all, two_level_lens)

-In fact, the definition of the hidden version of, for example, `Lens.keys` uses `Lens.seq/2`:
+In fact, the definition of the hidden two-argument version of, for example, `Lens2.Lenses.Keyed.keys/1` uses `Lens.seq/2`:

     def keys(previous_lens, key_list) do
       Lens.seq(previous_lens, keys(key_list))